chienleow/gamified-wellness-tracker/Notes.md

 TO-DO list:
-- [ ] Reassign team when Google user is saved
-- [x] How to make sure no repetition in teams, maybe not needed because you normally won't seed things twice?
+- [ ] Watch MyBlog last video about validation and errors
 - [ ] Check all error messages if they are working

-Questions:
+- [ ] Check if you can log in via Google without choosing team over and over again.

-1. what to expect in review?
+What to expect in Reviews:
-2. teams/1/users/new, team doesn't preselected
-3. how to add in multiple values of the same attribute in one submit?
-(Don't, if you want, make notes another table, but that's for stretch goals)

-Reviews:
 Similar to Sinatra, walkthrough authentication, how you meet those requirements, live coding is a step up, query methods, using where joins, order, generate SQL, active record model class method, look more into query methods